Czech Case: Locative

 Table of Contents

-Locative ExamplesBack to top
+Locative Case ExamplesBack to top

 Here are a few common situations where you'll encounter locative case: